Alsa17tik/Efoyta/README.md

 # Efoyta
 Personal site that may develop into community information outlet practicing coding
-GIS and Remote Sensing professinal, planning to boost my career with coding and programing app developing  web apping
+GIS and Remote Sensing professinal
+Trying to boost my career with coding, programing, app developing & web mapping